Image compression optimized for 3D reconstruction by utilizing deep neural networks: Introduction

-To solve our probem we use a deep neural network (DNN).
+To solve our problem we use a deep neural network (DNN).
 DNN-based methods are increasingly successful and popular at solving various image processing and computer vision tasks.
-In particular, \cite{toderici2017full} proposed a recurrent neural network (RNN)-based method for image compression that outperforms the well-known JPEG standard.
-More recently, \cite{theis2017lossy} achieved compression performance competitive with the JPEG 2000 standard.
+In particular, \cite{toderici2017full} proposed a recurrent neural network (RNN)-based method for image compression that outperforms the well-known JPEG standard~\cite{wallace1992jpeg}.
+More recently, several non-RNN based compression methods were proposed.
+They outperformed \cite{toderici2017full} achieving compression performance competitive \cite{theis2017lossy}, or better than (\cite{balle2016end}, \cite{balle2018variational}) the JPEG 2000 standard~\cite{rabbani2002overview}.
+Some \cite{minnen2018joint} even exceeding the performance of the more recent BPG codec~\cite{bellard_bpg}.
 Neural networks are a natural choice for image compression, as they often compress their input signal, even when compression is not their explicit goal.
 For the task of stereoscopic 3D reconstruction, \cite{choy20163d} proposed an RNN architecture that learns a mapping from images of objects at different viewpoints, to a 3D occupancy grid corresponding to the object's shape.
+More recently, \cite{xie2019pix2vox} improved 3D reconstruction performance while using a more computationally efficient non RNN-based approach.
+When applying image compression to multiple view scenarios where a large overlap exists between adjacent images, some works~(\cite{liu2019dsic}) leverage the redundancy in the overlapped regions to compress better.

 We postulate that jointly learning these two tasks (image compression and 3D reconstruction) may lead to compression better suited for 3D reconstruction. \cite{zamir2018taskonomy} showed that learning multiple visual tasks jointly requires less labeled data to achieve the performance obtained by separate learning-based systems.
 However, this was shown for small auxiliary sub-tasks that aid in a more complex grand task.
 In our case, both compression and 3D recovery are critical components.
 Moreover, one can hardly expect compression to actually \textit{help} the mission.
 It is a necessity.
 As compared to stand-alone compression, it can be expected that tailored compression enhances the mission performance, for a given compression rate.